The McDonald College

-The McDonald College is an independent co-educational specialist primary and secondary day and boarding school with speciality in the creative and performing arts, located in North Strathfield, an inner western suburb of Sydney, New South Wales, Australia.
+The McDonald College is an independent co-educational specialist primary and secondary day and boarding school with speciality in the creative and performing arts, in North Strathfield, an inner western suburb of Sydney, Australia.

-Established in 1984, the school currently caters for approximately 440 students from Kindergarten to Year 12, including 45 boarders of all genders from Year 7 to Year 12.
+Established in 1984, the school currently caters for approximately 300 students from Kindergarten to Year 12, including 45 boarders of all genders from Year 7 to Year 12.
 It is Australia's only Kindergarten to Year 12, independent school that provides specialist training in the performing arts on a daily basis.

 The college is a member of the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), and the Association of Independent Schools of New South Wales (AISNSW).

 History

-Whilst officially established in 1984, The McDonald College has a tradition and history dating back to the establishment of the Ann McDonald College of Dancing by Ann McDonald, a dance and singing teacher, in 1926.
+While officially established in 1984, The McDonald College has a tradition and history dating back to the establishment of the Ann McDonald College of Dancing by Ann McDonald, a dance and singing teacher, in 1926.

 On Ann McDonald's retirement her daughter, Margaret Markham, took over the Ann McDonald College of Dancing.
 In 1983 Markham saw the opportunity for establishing a specialist academic and performing arts school for gifted children, and subsequently, in partnership with Ann Fraser and Maxine Kohler, agreed to change the Ann McDonald College of Dancing from a private company into a community-based, not-for-profit company limited by guarantee, thus facilitating the establishment of The McDonald College Limited.

 The McDonald College commenced in 1984 with 75 students in Strathfield.
 The school moved to its current campus, formerly the site of the Telstra Training School, in North Strathfield in 1999.

 Campus

-Since 1999, The McDonald College has been located at North Strathfield, adjacent to North Strathfield Station.
+Since 1999 the McDonald College has been located at North Strathfield, adjacent to North Strathfield Station.
 The school is close to the Olympic site and Bicentennial Park, and is 25 minutes from the Sydney central business district.

-Facilities include air-conditioned classrooms, science and computer laboratories, art studios and exhibition space, nine dance studios, music studios and recital room, acting studios and performance spaces, television studio, recording studio, library, Canteen, adjoining facilities and play equipment for junior students, and a boarding residence for up to 45 students of all genders.
+Facilities include air-conditioned classrooms, science and computer laboratories, art studios and exhibition space, nine dance studios, music studios and recital room, acting studios and performance spaces, television studio, recording studio, library, canteen, adjoining facilities and play equipment for junior students, and a boarding residence for up to 45 students of all genders.

 Curriculum

-The McDonald College is registered and accredited by the New South Wales Board of Studies, and therefore follows the mandated curriculum for all years.
+The McDonald College is registered and accredited by the New South Wales Education Standards Authority and therefore follows the mandated curriculum for all years.
 The school combines the academic curriculum together with an industry based performance program.
 These two areas of study complement each other, giving the students a broad, creative and engaging education.